robjhyndman/forecast/README.md

 The R package *forecast* provides methods and tools for displaying and analysing univariate time series forecasts including exponential smoothing via state space models and automatic ARIMA modelling.

+This package is now retired in favour of the [fable](http://fable.tidyverts.org/) package.
+The forecast package will remain in its current state, and maintained with bug fixes only.
+For the latest features and development, we recommend forecasting with the fable package.

 ## Installation
 You can install the **stable** version from [CRAN](https://cran.r-project.org/package=forecast).